Adam101k/Internship-Discord-Bot/README.md

 Everything found within the env is kept hidden to prevent the leaking of discord bot tokens or other personal information.
 Each user will be provided a template file named ".env(example)", which will contain the following:

-1. A "BOT_TOKEN", where you simply need to place in the bot token that you're currently running
+1. "BOT_TOKEN", where you simply need to place in the bot token that you're currently running

 2. "USER_DATA_DIR", which should link to a local folder where user cookies will be stored.
 The location of this folder is up to the user, but make sure the location is placed in the ".env"